 Even entry-level Zetec cars feel nice inside.
 They have fabric seats, plus a gear knob and a steering wheel that’s trimmed in leather.

 EcoSport Titanium versions get half-leather seats, a front centre armrest and mood light with a selectable range of colours, but ST-Line models are the nicest.
 Choose one of them and you get suede-effect upholstery that feels expensive, a sporty steering wheel and lots of racy red stitching.

 Want the EcoSport to live up to the second half of its name?
 Pick an ST Line car and you get a chunkier steering wheel and some bright red stitching dotted about the cabin

-Entry-level Zetec cars only get a 6.5-inch infotainment screen rather than the 8.0-inch screen that‘s fitted to Ford EcoSport Titanium and ST-Line models.
-Aside from this though, the two systems are identical.
-Their graphics are clear and crisp and it’s easy to punch in a postcode and add diversions to your route.
+The 8-inch screen’s graphics are clear and crisp and it’s easy to punch in a postcode and add diversions to your route.

-Unfortunately, following directions isn’t as straightforward because the system often tells you about turn offs a bit too late, and sometimes demands you make left and right-hand turns that don’t exist.
-The eight-inch screen’s size makes it easier to follow, but doesn’t fully solve the problem.
+Unfortunately, following directions isn’t as straightforward because the system often tells you about turn-offs a bit too late, and sometimes demands you make left- and right-hand turns that don’t exist.
+The eight-inch screen’s size makes it easier to follow but doesn’t fully solve the problem.

 It’s easy to play music that way too, and the Ford EcoSport’s six-speaker stereo is pretty decent.
-If you’re a big music fan though, you’ll want an ST-Line model with the optional, £300 B&O stereo.
+If you’re a big music fan though, you’ll want an ST-Line model with the optional B&O stereo.
 It has 10 speakers and a 675W output that can deliver an assault of noise that’ll shame the sound systems fitted to cars costing three times the price.